radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ## Condition Event Contents

 The common properties that determine the attributes that are published in the message can be found in the Event Contents section.
-Transformation logic (scripting and/or attribute mapping) is based on the attributes published for the entries, so ensure all source attributes you want to use in the transformation are published by the connector.
+Transformation logic (scripting and/or attribute mapping) is based on the attributes published for the entries, so ensure all source attributes you want to use in the transformation are published by the event listener.

 ### Granular Per Event Type Mode

-The contents of the message published by the connector can be configured by the event type (Add, Modify, Delete).
-If **Granular per Event Type Mode** is enabled, you can configure the attributes the connector should publish in the message depending on the type of event detected.
+The contents of the message published by the event listener can be configured by the event type (Add, Modify, Delete).
+If **Granular per Event Type Mode** is enabled, you can configure the attributes the event listener should publish in the message depending on the type of event detected.
 Enabling this mode adds a configuration section for each type: add, modify, delete.
-If this mode is disabled, the connector publishes the same set of attributes regardless of event type.
+If this mode is disabled, the event listener publishes the same set of attributes regardless of event type.

 ### Request all Attributes

 The Request all Attributes property is enabled by default.
-When a connector picks up changed entries, the default behavior is to request and publish all attributes of the entry.
+When the event listener picks up changed entries, the default behavior is to request and publish all attributes of the entry.
 For LDAP/Active Directory sources, this does not include operational attributes.
 If you want operational attributes returned, use the [Operational Attributes](#operational-attributes) property.
-If you want to exclude a few attributes from the entries the connector publishes, use the [Excluded Attributes](#excluded-attributes) property.
+If you want to exclude a few attributes from the entries the event listener publishes, use the [Excluded Attributes](#excluded-attributes) property.
 If your synchronization use case does not require all attributes of the changed entries, you can disable the **Request all Attributes** and enter the specific attributes of interest in the [Requested Attributes](#requested-attributes) property.

 ### Operational Attributes

 This property is available when Request all Attributes is enabled.
-Enter a comma-separated list of operational attributes that the connector should request (and publish) when it picks up changed entries.
+Enter a comma-separated list of operational attributes that the event listener should request (and publish) when it picks up changed entries.

 ### Excluded Attributes

 This property is available when Request all Attributes is enabled.
 To further condition the content of the entries that are published, you can indicate to have certain attributes excluded from the message.
-In the Excluded Attributes property, enter a comma-separated list of attribute names that should not be published in the message by the connector.
+In the Excluded Attributes property, enter a comma-separated list of attribute names that should not be published in the message by the event listener.
 This can reduce the size of the message that is published and avoid publishing unwanted information.

 ### Requested Attributes

-If the Request all Attributes property is disabled, you must list the attributes that the connector should request and publish for the changed entries in the Requested Attributes property.
+If the Request all Attributes property is disabled, you must list the attributes that the event listener should request and publish for the changed entries in the Requested Attributes property.

 ## Database Changelog